Other types of certificates

 - Read the Student Council Tax FAQs before contacting the University to ensure you are eligible for exemption.

-- Council Tax end dates – please note that the end date for Eligibility for Council Tax exemption is the last day of assessment, eg for students graduating in June, the end date is the end of the May exam period.
+- Council Tax end dates – please note that the end date for Eligibility for Council Tax exemption is the last day of the academic year, eg for students graduating in June, the end date is the end of June exam period.
 This is explained in detail in the Student Council Tax FAQs.

-- Final year students with resits are not eligible for Council Tax exemption after the last day of assessment – see end dates above.
+- Final year students with resits are not eligible for Council Tax exemption after the last day of term – see end dates above.

 - Personal circumstances (formerly known as extenuating circumstances) do not affect Council Tax liability.

-- If there is a discrepancy in the information on the generated certificate, or the myUWE certificate is not available and you are eligible, please email an Information Point at email@example.com and a certificate will be produced for you.
+- If there is a discrepancy in the information on the generated certificate, or the myUWE certificate is not available and you are eligible, please complete the Council tax query form in InfoHub and a certificate will be produced for you.